 “We’ve broken the barrier of giving the world’s largest amount of gene therapy safely,” he said.
 “But how do you scale this?”

 For Kaspar, that means making a test for SMA part of the standard battery of tests in a newborn screening.
 It’s a blood draw.

-“I’m blessed to have two healthy children and a healthy wife,” Kaspar tells the room.
+“I’m blessed to have two healthy children and a healthy wife,” Kaspar said.
 “But you see how fragile that is.
 And you see that we are not superhumans.”

 And the facts.

-“Let me tell you about this disorder,” says Bennett, her long hair falling out of her barettes as she gestures, as she pulls the room into a conversation, not a presentation.
-High sits next to her, lets Bennett talk about how people with this inherited form of blindness slowly lose their sight.
+“Let me tell you about this disorder,” said Bennett, her long hair falling out of her barrettes as she gestured, pulling the room into a conversation, not a presentation.
+High sat next to her, letting Bennett talk about how people with this inherited form of blindness slowly lose their sight.

 They show a video of a boy holding his parents’ hands as he walks down the hallway, unable to see enough to navigate the space.
-Next, he’s 9 years old and he’s riding a bike.
-Now, he’s 18 and he picked up his date for prom.
+Next, he was 9 years old and riding a bike.
+Then, he was 18 and he picked up his date for prom.
 In a car he drove himself.

 To deliver a correct copy of a gene for some of the 3,000 people in the United States with this form of blindness.